 Your thermostat is installed, but you can’t connect it to the app.
 A smart thermostat isn’t very smart without an internet connection.
 First, confirm that your home’s Wi-Fi is working correctly on another device, like your phone.
 Next, make sure your thermostat isn’t too far from your router, as a weak signal can prevent it from connecting.
 Carefully re-enter your Wi-Fi password, since a simple typo is often the problem.
 If it still won’t connect, try restarting both your router and the thermostat itself.
 This simple reboot can often resolve connectivity issues and is a key step in setting up your home automation system.

-When to Call a Professional for Installation
+When to Skip the DIY and Call a Professional

 While installing a smart thermostat can be a satisfying DIY project, some situations are best left to the experts.
 Let’s be honest, your home’s heating and cooling system is a complex and expensive piece of equipment.
 A simple mistake during installation can lead to bigger problems, from a non-working thermostat to potential damage to your HVAC unit.
 If you feel even slightly unsure at any point in the process, it’s always a smart move to contact a professional.
 Your peace of mind is worth it.